Kitware/CMake/Help/manual/cmake-configure-log.7.rst

     :command:`try_compile` project.
     For non-project invocations, this is often the same as the source directory.

+``cmakeVariables``
+  An optional key that is present when CMake propagates variables into the test project, either automatically or due to the :variable:`CMAKE_TRY_COMPILE_PLATFORM_VARIABLES` variable.
+  Its value is a mapping from variable names to their values.

 ``buildResult``
   A mapping describing the result of compiling the test code.